Full-time, tenure stream position

 The full-time research faculty member will develop and implement their program of research within the Department of Nurse Anesthesia.
 Research areas of interest might include (but are not limited to) pharmacology, pain management, QI in perioperative care, surgical patient home, post-operative nausea and vomiting, systematic review of best practice in nurse anesthesia, epidemiology and acute care services, technical innovation and implementation, informatics (EMR) in the perioperative setting, bioengineering, clinical trials research, and best practices in health care education.
 The successful candidate will also provide research support and mentorship to other faculty and doctoral students, as well as teach at the Master’s and Doctoral levels.

-Ranked fifth in U.S. News and World Report’s “2016 Best Nursing Graduate Schools” and seventh in National Institutes of Health (NIH) research dollars awarded, the School of Nursing seeks to advance nursing science, education and practice.
+Ranked fifth in U.S. News and World Report’s “2016 Best Nursing Graduate Schools” and fifth in National Institutes of Health (NIH) research dollars awarded, the School of Nursing seeks to advance nursing science, education and practice.
 The School’s graduate program in Nurse Anesthesia was ranked #1 by U.S. News & World Report.
 The Nurse Anesthesia MSN and MSN-to-DNP degree programs are accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs until 2019.

 Founded in 1939, the School has prepared students for an increasingly demanding health care environment through a curriculum that combines rigorous academic work with varied and intensive clinical experiences in applied practice, as well as growing involvement in research.
 The School enjoys a close relationship with UPMC, a network of world-class hospitals that provide outstanding clinical experiences for students.
 Faculty actively collaborate in the teaching and research activities of the Peter M. Winter Institute for Simulation Education and Research (WISER), a national leader in simulation education.